markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 Scope can definitely be tricky, but it's something we'll continue to practice in this and future JavaScript projects.
 In fact, the next function we write will touch on this, too!

+> **Pro Tip:** Scope presents a good case for writing unique, meaningful variable names.
+If a global variable and a local function variable have the same name, the local variable will take precedence.
+But to avoid such confusion, it's probably better not to reuse the same variable names!

 ## Add the End Game Function

 The game currently restarts without providing any feedback to the player.
 For a better user experience, we should display some of the player's final stats and then ask if they want to play again.

-While we could just write this "end game" logic directly in `startGame()`, using another function make sense for two reasons:
+While we could just write this "end game" logic directly in `startGame()`, using another function would be a better approach.

+> **Pause:** Why would it be helpful to have an `endGame()` function?
+>
-* It keeps the codebase organized

-* We may end up needing to call "end game" in other places as more conditions are added
+> **Answer:** It keeps the codebase organized, and we may end up needing to call "end game" in other places as more conditions are added.

 Let's write this new function alongside our other functions: